guettli/programming-guidelines/README.md

 ### Highlander, "There can be only one"

-"Highlander" is a 1986 British-American adventure action fantasy film with tagline "There can be only one".
+"Highlander" is a 1986 British-American adventure action fantasy film with the tagline "There can be only one".
 Thinking like this narrows your mind.
 There can be several thousand.
-Look how successfull ants and bees work.
+Look at how successful ants and bees work.
 If someone is better or faster, then smile.
 Give applaud and say "wow".

-[Don't be evil.](https://en.wikipedia.org/wiki/Don%27t_be_evil) Don't waste time and mental energie.
+[Don't be evil.](https://en.wikipedia.org/wiki/Don%27t_be_evil) Don't waste time and mental energy.
 Applauding if the competitor is better, was new to me in 2017.
 I was at Rothenbaum and attended the German Open (Tennis).
 The coach of one player was applauding every time the opponent made a good shot.
 I was astonished.
 Why was the coach applauding the enemy?
 But this works.
 If you get angry, you waste energy and you start to think like a wild and stupid animal.
-Even if you have made a mistake or lost some how, no reason not to walk upright.
+Even if you have made a mistake or lost somehow, no reason not to walk upright.

-There are some romours about "real programmers" and what they do.
+There are some rumors about "real programmers" and what they do.
 I think "real programmers" use vi and are terrible slow because of the tunnel vision created by too much testosterone.
 Smart developers have friends to talk to.

-### Don't waste your time with cheap hardeware
+### Don't waste your time with cheap hardware

 Some people love the [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi).
 I don't like it.
 It